quantprofessionals/eduquant.nl/content/courses/downturn_LGD/index.md

 * How should the downturn LGD for in-default exposures be modelled and what is the relation to the EL$_{\text{BE}}$?
 * What are the main drivers of model risk for Downturn LGD and CCF estimates, and which Margin of Conservatism items should be considered for Downturn quantification purposes?

-The exact course contents are adapted based on a survey under participants 4-6 weeks before start of the course.

 ## Learning Goals